-Voiceover: Thanks for listening!
-I hope it blesses your day.
-Don’t forget to check out Cane Creek Corner for this week’s specials.
+Announcer: Thanks for listening.
+I hope it was a blessing.
+Don't forget to check out Cane Creek Corner for this week's specials.